MQ-FOAR705/Version-Control-Supervisor-Feedback-PoC/README.md

 - [A License for this repository](https://github.com/MQ-FOAR705/Version-Control-Supervisor-Feedback-PoC/blob/master/LICENSE)
 - [A TeX file detailing my process in creating this PoC](https://github.com/MQ-FOAR705/Version-Control-Supervisor-Feedback-PoC/blob/master/main.tex)

-# How to set up for this PoC
+# How to use this repository

+## 1. Programs and websites for this PoC

 *I assume you are already working with Docx files in some stage of your workflow.*